react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 > **_<abbr title="Too long; didn't read">TL;DR</abbr>: For best results, use the [default combinators and operators](./misc#defaults) or map your custom combinators/operators to the defaults with [`transformQuery`](./misc#transformquery)._**

-While `formatQuery` technically accepts query objects of type `RuleGroupTypeAny` (i.e. `RuleGroupType` or `RuleGroupTypeIC`), it is not guaranteed to process a query correctly unless the query also conforms to the type `DefaultRuleGroupTypeAny` (i.e. `DefaultRuleGroupType` or `DefaultRuleGroupTypeIC`).
+While `formatQuery` technically accepts query objects of type `RuleGroupTypeAny` (i.e., `RuleGroupType` or `RuleGroupTypeIC`), it is not guaranteed to process a query correctly unless the query also conforms to the type `DefaultRuleGroupTypeAny` (i.e., `DefaultRuleGroupType` or `DefaultRuleGroupTypeIC`).

 In practice, this means that all `combinator` and `operator` properties in the query must match the `name` of an element in [`defaultCombinators` or `defaultOperators`](./misc#defaults), respectively.
-If you implement custom combinator/operator names, you can use the [`transformQuery` function](./misc#transformquery) to map your query properties to the defaults.
+If you implement custom combinator and/or operator names, you can use the [`transformQuery` function](./misc#transformquery) to map your query properties to the defaults.

 For example, assume your implementation replaces the default "between" operator (`{ name: "between", label: "between" }`) with `{ name: "b/w", label: "b/w" }`.
 Any rules using this operator would have `operator: "b/w"` instead of `operator: "between"`.
 So if a query looked like this...